COLM • NASDAQ

 Analyze technical indicators including 50-day Simple Moving Average (SMA) with price overlay and Relative Strength Index (RSI) charts.

-With a PE ratio of 17.23 and EPS of 3.31, Columbia Sportswear appears reasonably valued relative to typical apparel peers, suggesting neither obvious distress nor exuberant growth pricing.
-Profitability is solid but not indicative of a high‑growth story, implying a mature, steady business profile rather than a strongly expanding one.
+With a PE ratio of 16.93 and EPS of 3.31, Columbia Sportswear appears reasonably valued relative to typical apparel peers, suggesting neither clear undervaluation nor overvaluation based solely on earnings.
+Profitability is solid but not exceptional, implying a mature, steady business rather than a high‑growth story.
+Without evidence of strong revenue acceleration or margin expansion, the financial picture leans toward stable but unspectacular.